 - Provided training and educational programs for members of the local community in the field of family counseling and guidance.
 The arithmetic average for this phrase was (4.06), indicating that the degree of fulfillment for this action is high.
 The Deanships of Community Service and Education appear to realize the importance of training and educational programs offered by the deanship.
 This offering is an essential tool for advancing members of the local community, developing their skills, and qualifying them adequately.
-A significant amount of attention was allotted to these programs by the Deans. - Implemented training programs that contribute to raising the level of performance. individuals' The arithmetic average for this phrase was (4.00), indicating that the degree of fulfillment is high.
-Members of the study population were convinced of the necessity providing of training programs to develop individuals' skills and to qualify them academically so that community members could cope with current job requirements. - Provided quality educational programs tailored to the needs of the community.
+A significant amount of attention was allotted to these programs by the Deans. - Implemented training programs that contribute to raising the level of individuals' performance.
+The arithmetic average for this phrase was (4.00), indicating that the degree of fulfillment is high.
+Members of the study population were convinced of the necessity of providing training programs to develop individuals' skills and to qualify them academically so that community members could cope with current job requirements. - Provided quality educational programs tailored to the needs of the community.
 The arithmetic average was (4.00), indicating that the degree of fulfillment is high.
-The Deanships focused on individuals' educational needs, offering quality programs that serve modern specialties.

-- Adopted implementation of continuing education programs for adults and continuing training for professionals.
+The Deanships focused on individuals' educational needs, offering quality programs that serve modern specialties. - Adopted implementation of continuing education programs for adults and continuing training for professionals.
 The arithmetic average was (3.69), indicating that the degree of fulfillment is high.
 Study participants prioritized providing programs that serve adults and members of the local community and help them keep pace with recent changes at work.
-These programs help the Deans reach the social responsibility goals pursued by the universities where they are employed. - Contributed to raising the awareness of critical issues among the members of the community.
+These programs help the Deans reach the social responsibility goals pursued by the universities where they are employed.

+- Contributed to raising the awareness of critical issues among the members of the community.
 The average arithmetic was (3.53), indicating that the degree of fulfillment is high. - Provided development programs that achieve the required well-being for the community.
 The average arithmetic was (3.44), indicating that the degree of fulfillment is medium. - Facilitated community institutions benefitting from the university facilities.
 The arithmetic average is (3.42), indicating that the degree of fulfillment was high. - Contributed to solving the social problems encountered by members of the community.
-The arithmetic average is (3.39), indicating that the degree of fulfillment was high.
+The arithmetic average is (3.39), indicating that the degree of fulfillment was high. - Held conferences and seminars that help achieve progress of society and solve its problems.
+The arithmetic average is (3.1), indicating that the degree of fulfillment was medium. - Participated in the governorate councils and boards of charities management.
+The arithmetic average is (2.86), indicating that the degree of fulfillment was high. - 4.12 Question 2: What are the obstacles hampering the Deanships of Community Service and Continuing Education at Saudi public universities from fulfilling social responsibility?